 By Dr. Hussein Mohamed Nur

 In comparison with most of Africa, Somaliland has accomplished the principles and tools of good governance and successful pluralistic democracy.
-Since its withdrawal from union with Somalia in 1991 Somaliland has made significant advances in attaining security and stability until it has earned being called as an ‘oasis of peace’ in a region beleaguered by conflicts and political instability.
+Since its withdrawal from the union with Somalia in 1991 Somaliland has made significant advances in attaining security and stability until it has earned being called an ‘oasis of peace’ in a region beleaguered by conflicts and political instability.

 Subsequently, elections pushed by principles of democracy have rather become an uncommon ritual.
 Somaliland has a good track record of conducting peaceful credible elections and peaceful power transfers.